 The word Zen has been thrown around in spiritual circles for some time now.
 Have you ever wondered what Zen actually means?
 I have, so I did some research.
 Zen is essentially the pathway to a deeper understanding of oneself.
 Philosophy means knowledge, so Zen Philosophy is the knowledge of deeper understanding.

-Through my ongoing journey of self-awareness, I have had many teachers.
+Throughout my ongoing journey of self-awareness, I have had many teachers.
 Bruce Lee is one of these individuals.
-I grew up watching him even though he passed away 10-years prior to my birth.
-People remember him as the elusive martial artist and movie star but, what some may not know is that he was a philosophy major at the University of Washington.
+I grew up watching him even though he passed away 10 years prior to my birth.
+People remember him as the elusive martial artist and movie star but what some may not know is that he was a philosophy major at the University of Washington.

-I started immersing myself in whatever teachings about 10 years ago.
-I used to think about the potential impact he could have had on the world if it wasn’t for his untimely death at 32-years of age.
+I started immersing myself in his teachings about 10 years ago.
+I used to think about the potential impact he could have had on the world if it wasn’t for his untimely death at 32 years of age.